-DAILY SCAFFOLDING INSPECTION CHECKLIST Yes No Action, if No 1 Is the scaffold being erected under the direction of a competent person?
+Vaa NIa A atiana if NIa DAILY SCAFFOLDING INSPECTION CHECKLIST Yes No Action, if No 1 Is the scaffold being erected under the direction of a competent person?
 2 Is the footing sound and rigid - not set on soft ground, frozen ground (that could melt), or resting on blocks?
 3 Has the erection site been evaluated for hazards such as earth fills, ditches, debris, underground electric wires, unguarded openings, or conditions created by other trades?
 4 Are wheels/castors locked?
 5 Is the scaffold able to hold four times its maximum intended load?
 6 Are guardrails and toe boards in place on all open sides?
 7 Is the platform complete front-to-back and side-to-side (fully planked or decked, with no gaps greater than 1 inch)?
 8 Is the lumber free of cracks, splits, knots, or damage?
 9 Is the scaffold level?
 10 Have all compounds been inspected for defects such as broken welds, corroded members and missing locks bent or dented tubes?
-11 Are all braces, bearers and clamps secured, all sections pinned or 10 appropriately secured?
-12 Is there a safe way to get on and off the scatfold, such as a ladder 40 (without climbing on cross braces)?
-13 Is the front of the scatfold within 14 inches of the work?
-14 Does the scattold meet electrical safety clearance distances?
-10 Is the scanoid less than 125 leet in height?
-10 posts horizontally, and every fourth vertical runner?
-17 Are severe weather provisions in place (i.e., during high winds, rain, 10 Show, of Dau weather)?
-10 them blowing off in the event of high winds?
-10 Where persons work under scaffolding, is a 1/2 inch mesh screen provided 13 between toe boards and quard rail or has the area below the scaffold been cordoned off?
-20 Are tag lines available for items to be loaded on to scaffold?
-21 When employees are working on suspended scaffold, are lifelines firmly anchored to an overhead structure and not to the scaffold?
+11 Are all braces, bearers and clamps secured, all sections pinned or appropriately secured?
+12 Is there a safe way to get on and off the scaffold, such as a ladder (without climbing on cross braces)?
+13 Is the front of the scaffold within 14 inches of the work?
+14 Does the scaffold meet electrical safety clearance distances?
+15 16 Is the "X" bracing installed on the ends of the scaffold every third set of 4- posts horizontally, and every fourth vertical runner?
+17 Are severe weather provisions in place (i.e., during high winds, rain, 10 snow, or bad weather)?
+18 Have all planks been properly secured to the scaffold structure to prevent them blowing off in the event of high winds?
+19 Where persons work under scaffolding, is a 1⁄2 inch mesh screen provided 19 between toe boards and guard rail, or has the area below the scaffold 20 been cordoned off?
+Are tag lines available for items to be leaded on to scaffeld?
+21 ' anchored to an overhead structure and not to the scaffold?
 22 Is the scaffold over 10 feet high, (if yes), is personal fall protection available, or are guardrails in place?
 23 Are guardrails at least 38 inches high?
 24 Are toe boards in place and at least 3 1⁄2 inches high?
 25 Are midrails or equivalent in place?
-26 Does the scaffold have a height to base ratio of at least 4:1?
-27 Platforms longer than 10 feet extend no more than 18 inches bevond their supports.
+26 · · · 27 supports.
 28 Platforms up to 10 feet long extend at least 8 inches - but no more than 12 inches - beyond their supports.

-Scaffolding Competent Person (Print)

-Inspected by (Supervisor/Foreman) (Print)
+Scaffolding Competent Person (Print) Inspected by (Supervisor/Foreman) (Print) nan) (Print) Signature Signature OI Oignatul C /(Date) / /(Date)